raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Take the Sense HAT and remove the short header if it is attached.
+Find the Sense HAT and remove the short header if it is attached.

 ![Photo of the Sense HAT with small header removed.](images/assembly_small_header.JPG)
 --- /task ---